Do Solar Lights Work in the Shade? (or Need Direct Sunlight?)

 So, if you’ve been enjoying light throughout the night, your solar panel isn’t in an area that’s too shaded.
 You can leave it there.

-On the other hand, this may be why your solar lights haven’t been serving you for the entire night.
-It’s best to remove sunlight obstructions to a significant degree.
+On the other hand, if your solar lights haven’t been serving you for the entire night, it could be a good sign that they’re placed in an overly shaded area than they need to operate optimally.
+As such, it’s best to remove sunlight obstructions to a significant degree.

 How Much Sun Do Solar Lights Need?